Bulloch deputies arrest 26-year-old man in home invasion child rape case

-Bulloch County Sheriff’s Office investigators and deputies arrested Kenneth Moreno Guzman, 26, Thursday afternoon for allegedly invading a family’s mobile home early Monday, Jan.
+Bulloch County Sheriff’s Office investigators and deputies arrested Kenneth Moreno Guzman, 26, Jan.
+15 for allegedly invading a family’s mobile home early Monday, Jan.
 12, raping an 11-year-old girl and holding her and her 10-year-old sister at knifepoint.

-BCSO Investigator Kodi Wallis, who is leading this investigation, and Capt.
-Todd Hutchens, who heads the Sheriff’s Office’s Criminal Investigations Division, then held a press conference early Friday afternoon.
+BCSO Investigator Kodi Wallis, who is leading the investigation, and Capt.
+Todd Hutchens, who heads the Sheriff’s Office’s Criminal Investigations Division held a press conference last Friday afternoon.

-Guzman is “currently in our jail, and he will be there until we have further court proceedings,” Hutchens said, noting that reporters had been given a list of the charges.
+Guzman is “currently in our jail, and he will be there until we have further court proceedings,” Hutchens said.

 Rape, statutory rape, aggravated child molestation, aggravated sodomy and cruelty to children in the first degree topped the list.
 The other charges reportedly named in the warrants are first-degree home invasion, false imprisonment, burglary, two counts of aggravated assault with a knife and 10 felony counts of possession of a knife during commission of a crime (each knife charge being linked to one of the previously listed counts).